 Make sure you leave the spaces between attached tresses so that your hairstyle wouldn’t look too voluminous.

-When you get to the top of the head, the sections will be smaller as well as the distances between the tresses you attach.
+When you get to the top of the head, the sections will be smaller, as well as the distances between the tresses you attach.

-But in case you have doubts about whether or not you will be able to make crochet braids by yourself, find a professional braider.
-And to inspire you we have collected a few cool ideas on how to style crochet braids.
+But in case you have doubts about if you will be able to make crochet braids by yourself, find a professional braider.
+We have collected a few cool ideas on how to style crochet braids for your inspiration.

 Short Crochet Hairstyles for Black Women

-here are quite a few cool short crochet hairstyles which black women will love.
-From edgy curly crochet pixie to elegant crochet bob.
-You can choose between different kinds of curls and coils depending on the look you want to have.
-Thinner or thicker curls, glossy or puffy curls – you name it.
+here are quite a few cool short crochet hairstyles that black women will love.
+From an edgy curly crochet pixie to an elegant crochet bob.
+You can choose between different kinds of curls and coils, depending on the look you want to have.
+Thinner or thicker curls, glossy, or puffy curls – you name it.

 Big Crochet Braids Hairstyles for African Americans

 If you like your crochet braids to be big and thick, well, you just buy ones.
-But keep in mind that the bigger braids are the heavier they are.
-Even though crochet hairstyles belong to the category of long term protective hairstyles, they still can damage your hair.
+But keep in mind that the bigger braids are, the heavier they are.
+Even though crochet hairstyles belong to the category of long-term protective hairstyles, they still can damage your hair.
 It is always better to find a happy medium.